pattyler/article-parser/README.md

 ## Motivation

-I created this project as I needed to get back up to scratch with Java and related frameworks, and have long been wanting a system for finding sample Japanese sentences.
+This project came from wanting a system to find sample Japanese sentences, mixed with need to get back up to scratch with Java and related frameworks, and have long been

-As a student of Japanese, I use the Anki flashcard application to input new words, and I always use example sentences on the flashcard.
-Instead of making my own sentences (which, if done everyday, can be time-consuming), I'd like to find example sentences from various sources that match my interests, rather than the often mind-numbingly dull dictionary examples.
-For example, I'd like to search NHK EasyNews for new words, such as 登る (noboru - to climb.
-See above.), or perhaps the full-blow NHK site or Asahi Shinbun for grammar points, looking to see how a grammar point is used in various contexts, such as ○○ように (~youni), which can be used in a variety of ways.
+As a student of Japanese, many people (myself included) use the [Anki flashcard application](https://apps.ankiweb.net/) to aid vocabulary study.
+Like many others, I always use example sentences on the flashcard rather than single words.
+Instead of making my own sentences (which, if done everyday, can be time-consuming), I thought wouldn't it be nice to find real-word example sentences online matching my interests, rather than the often mind-numbingly dull dictionary examples.

-## Tech / Framework
+## Use Cases
+### Use Case 1 (Beginner student)

+- Search NHK EasyNews for a word I wish to remember, such as 登る (noboru - to climb.
+See above.).

+NHK EasyNews is a simplified news site aimed at a younger audience, and as such contains a simpler sentence structure, which is great for beginner learners looking for example sentences.
+Not every news article is interesting to everybody, so reults could be further refined based on other semantics.
+(E.g. limit articles to business articles, or articles about hiking.)

+### Use Case 2 (Any level)

+- Search an online blog for a word I wish to remember, or see in use.

+Similar to the use case above, but rather than a news article I'd like to see more casual example sentences.
+Using the example of 登る, as above, I'd like to search a few mountain-climbing blogs to find example sentences written informally.

+### Use Case 3 (Intermediate - Advanced student)

+- Search Asahi Shinbun, NHK (full-site), and other newspaper sites for example grammar points, seeing how it is used in various contexts.

+In-depth news articles often contain a variety of grammar points, including some complex but important points.
+I would like to see examples of grammar points used in various contexts, such as ○○ように (~youni, which can be used in a variety of ways.), in order to aid my grammar study.

+## Technologies Used

 Built with:
 - Maven
 - Spring Boot
+- SQLite

 Tested with:
 - JUnit